jetthoughts/jetthoughts.github.io/content/clients/open-apply/index.md

 excerpt: After launching a software to simplify the school admissions and enrollment process, Open Apply hired us to debug the product, optimize the user experience, and streamline their internal project management processes.
 slug: open-apply
 author: Paul Keen
+description: Uncover how Open Apply’s solutions enhance recruitment processes, making it easier for institutions to find the right candidates.
 categories: ["Hotwire", "Ruby on Rails", "Tailwind CSS"]

 metatags: